AndongTuomaining/stock-simulator/README.md

 # stock-simulator
-Is a stock simulating rest API made node
+Is a stock simulating rest API

 # Functions
  - no functionality implemented yet